The “Newsom” Award

 .
 Dan was a 3 sport athlete, competing in football and baseball along with wrestling.

 Dan became a varsity starter in wrestling halfway through his sophomore year and took 3rd in the conference.
 As a junior he took 3rd in the state, LHS’s first wrestling All-Stater.
 He went 37-0 as a senior in winning the 145 pound state champion.

 He was an All-Conference center in football.
-He played 3 years of baseball but lost his senior year due to being declared ineligible due to participating in an All-Star meet against Pennsylvania at the start of the baseball season, something that would be fine to do today.
+He played 3 years of baseball but lost his senior year.
+He was declared ineligible due to participating in an All-Star wrestlijg meet against Pennsylvania at the start of the baseball season, something that would be fine to do today.

 1962: Tom Thompson

 .
 Tom was a 3 sport athlete, competing in football and track along with wrestling.

 In wrestling Tom was a 3 time Sectional Qualifier.
 He was a running back in football.
 In track, Tom was a 4 year varsity letter winner in the pole vault, setting the school record his senior year.